natasharamburrun/WDI-34-Project-2---App/README.md

     });
 }
 ```
-The main feature of this app was to build a platform where the public can view London hairdressers and be able to book an appointment with them if they like their work, therefore I felt that including google maps would be a user requirement. <br>
+The main feature of this app was to build a platform where the public can view London hairdressers and be able to book an appointment with them if they like their work, I felt that google maps would be a user requirement. <br>
 See below code used to implement this feature,
 I used parseFloat which returns the value up to a point and ignore the character, which in this case would be a decimal point, i.e. returning a string into a number.